oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-for-dev-agility.md

 ## Task 6: Clone the HRAPP database to the TEST database instance for use there.
 In the previous task, you cloned your HRAPP database to another database in the same container database.
 What if you wanted to clone the database into a different CDB?
-This alternate CDB could be on a different host, abd maybe located in a different data center or in the cloud.
+This alternate CDB could be on a different host, and maybe located in a different data center or in the cloud.
 Oracle Database Multitenant makes it easy to clone the database between different environments with just a single SQL statement.

 PDB cloning between container databases is accomplished using a database link.
 The required database link has already been set up for you.